fboerman/hamming_coder/README.md

 hamming_coder
 =============

-scripts to enode and decode bit string using hamming code
+scripts to encode and decode bit string using hamming code